MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Related Work

 \textbf{Traditional Marker-Based Motion Capture.} Commercial marker-based motion-capture systems, such as Vicon~\citep{vicon}, OptiTrack~\citep{optitrack}, Qualisys~\citep{qualisys}, Motion Analysis Corporation~\citep{motionanalysis}, and PhaseSpace~\citep{phasespace}, are widely used in biomechanics, animation, and virtual reality to capture precise 3D motion data.
 These systems employ either passive or active markers to track movement, providing high-fidelity data.
 However, placing markers, calibrating for both the environment and subject, and cleaning the data introduces substantial overhead in the capture process.
 Captured sequences often require extensive manual post-processing to fix noisy, missing, or swapped markers, a task that can take from minutes to hours depending on the complexity of the motion.
 In addition, extra processing is required to convert the raw capture data into the parameters of a 3D skeleton or parametric body model~\citep{loper2014mosh}.
 Our pipeline removes the need for these manual steps by exploiting rich information present in the pixels to directly regress dense 2D surface landmarks, recovering the shape, pose, and translation parameters of the SMPL-X model from multi-view video of one or two subjects.

 \textbf{Vision-Based Markerless Motion Capture.} Several industry solutions for markerless motion capture have been proposed in recent years~\citep{captury,theia,moveai,moverse}.
 However, with the exception of Moverse~\citep{moverse}, no such methods are capable of producing the parameters of a parametric body model such as SMPL~\citep{SMPL:2015}.
 They also do not report accuracy on standard benchmarks, making it difficult to compare solutions or evaluate their accuracy.
-Of course, they are unwilling to provide open implementations for evaluation by researchers.
-Consequently, here we focus on academic systems.
+Unfortunately these implementations are not open source.
+Thus, here we focus on academic systems.

 Markerless motion capture has a long history.
 Many vision-based approaches focus on detecting sparse 2D human-body keypoints from monocular video sequences, either for individuals~\citep{wei2016cpm, pishchulin16cvpr} or crowds~\citep{8765346, alphapose}.
-More-recent monocular methods adopt parametric body models such as SMPL~\citep{SMPL:2015} and SMPL-X~\citep{pavlakos2019expressive} as priors and regress the parameters of these models from a single view~\citep{hmrKanazawa17, goel2023humans, patel2024camerahmr}, gaining surface detail, yet still suffering from depth ambiguity and occlusion when challenged with close inter-person interaction.
-To capture accurate 3D human pose, multi-view systems are used to triangulate 2D detections or learn cross-view feature representations~\citep{iskakov2019learnable, Srivastav_2024_CVPR, zhang2021direct, liao2024multiple}.
+More-recent monocular methods adopt parametric body models such as SMPL~\citep{SMPL:2015} and SMPL-X~\citep{pavlakos2019expressive} as priors and regress the parameters of these models from a single view~\citep{hmrKanazawa17, goel2023humans, patel2024camerahmr}; these struggle with depth ambiguity and occlusion when people closely interact.
+To capture accurate 3D human pose, multi-view systems triangulate 2D detections or learn cross-view feature representations~\citep{iskakov2019learnable, Srivastav_2024_CVPR, zhang2021direct, liao2024multiple}.
 As public multi-view datasets~\citep{IonescuSminchisescu11, Joo_2017_TPAMI, mono-3dhp2017} typically annotate only sparse keypoints, such methods stop at the skeleton level, and require an additional model-fitting stage, necessitating strong priors, to obtain full surface parameters.
 Instead, we predict a dense set of surface landmarks, rich enough to solve for both SMPL-X body and hand pose and shape, without heavy manual priors.
-By conditioning the landmark regressor on an instance-segmentation mask, our proposed approach is able to cleanly separate overlapping subjects, remaining robust in scenes with close person--person interactions.
+By conditioning the landmark regressor on an instance-segmentation mask, our proposed approach is able to cleanly separate overlapping subjects, remaining robust in scenes with close human interactions.